zenobi-us/zenobi-us/content/posts/2024-02-03-tech-used-here.md

 ## Toolset Management

-Ensuring your toolkit for a project is repoducible is important.
+Ensuring your toolkit for a project is reproducible is important.

 Most people use nvm to manage their node versions.
 I don't.
 Since there's more to a project than just the node version, I use [ASDF](https://asdf-vm.com/).